 2. They Have a Unique Way of Eating

 In the middle of the starfish’s underside is where you’ll find its mouth.
 It uses the bumpers on the bottoms of its foot to secure its food.
-Common foods for starfish include seaweed, sponge, oysters, reefs, sand dollar, clams, and mussels.
+Common foods for starfish include seaweed, sponge, oysters, reefs, sand dollars, clams, and mussels.
 Furthermore, other types of starfish will eat injured or sick fish if given a chance.

 So, yes, they also partake of the meaty delights of the world.
 When eating oysters or clams, for instance, it uses its feet to crack open the shell.
 After the starfish’s mouth is opened, its stomach protrudes and is pushed into the prey’s shell.